 Here are some household names that got their start during an economic downturn.

-Netflix – was founded in 1997 by Reed Hastings as a DVD rent by mail business.
+Netflix – was founded in 1997 by Reed Hastings as a DVD rent-by-mail business.
 It all started when he was charged a $40 late fee for not returning a DVD to a local Blockbuster retail store.
-It gave Reed Hastings an idea to launch Netflix to become what is now a $32billion dollar business.
+It gave Reed Hastings the idea to launch Netflix to become what is now a $ 32 billion dollar business.
 Being an innovator from the beginning, he shifted to streaming video which Blockbuster failed to embrace.
 Blockbuster passed on an opportunity to purchase Netflix during the 2000 dot-com bubble burst.
 Blockbuster now resides only in history books for making a fatal mistake.

 Microsoft – founded in 1975 while the US was in the middle of “stagflation, Bill Gates and Paul Allen started work on user-friendly software for home and office computers.
 In the first year, they had $16,000 in revenue ($400,000 in today’s dollars).
 In the early 1980s, Microsoft partnered with IBM to bundle its Windows operating system on every desktop computer it sold.
 As a side note, IBM was founded during the “Long Depression of 1873-1896.
 Microsoft overcame the odds during a bad economy and has remained one of the most successful companies in the world.

 Revlon – was founded in 1932 as a cosmetic company.
 Its first two products were a red nail polish “Cherries in the Snow” and a lipstick to match became an immediate success.
 By the end of WW II, it had become the number two cosmetics company in the US.
 Today, the company is worth $ 3 billion.
 The phenomenal success of the company coined the term “The Lipstick Effect” which has proved how the beauty industry remains recession-proof.